Powerful. intuitive. engaging.

 What is the most important component of sorting data?
 You guessed it, filters!

 Studying how the structural logic of how data filters operate, I took the abstract variables and visualized them.
-The "Anatomy of a Filter" (in the first sketch) is based on this article sums it up nicely.
+The "Anatomy of a Filter" (in the first sketch).

-This logic was then translated for music categorization.
+This logic was then translated in interaction design for music categorization.

 Visualizing Logic